Ty700/UTSA_embedded_systems/morse_code_project/README.md

                 [X] Debug Statements

     BUILDING FOR TARGET:

+        Notes:
+            - The text char array in src/main.c will be the message that is blinked out in Morse code.
+            - Can not unit tests on target for obvious reasons.
+Those are mainly to test morse code logic.

         -t <= "Target"
             Features:
                 [ ] A cookie (Ran out)
                 [X] A working RISC-V binary for MILK

         -td <= "Target Debug"
             Features:
                 [X] A working RISC-V binary for MILK